confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    $ curl -X POST -H "Content-Type: application/vnd.schemaregistry.v1+json" --data '{"schema": "{\"type\":\"record\",\"name\":\"Payment\",\"namespace\":\"io.confluent.examples.clients.basicavro\",\"fields\":[{\"name\":\"id\",\"type\":\"string\"},{\"name\":\"amount\",\"type\":\"double\"},{\"name\":\"region\",\"type\":\"string\"}]}"}' http://localhost:8081/subjects/transactions-value/versions
    {"error_code":409,"message":"Schema being registered is incompatible with an earlier schema"}

+|sr| rejects the new schema registration, with an error message that it is incompatible.
+Without |sr| checking compatibility, your applications would break.

-To keep the contract, the new schema must assume default values for the new fields if they are not provided.
+To keep the producer-consumer contract, the new schema must assume default values for the new fields if they are not provided.
 Therefore, there must be a default value for `region` to maintain backward compatibility.
-Consider the updated Payment schema in the file `Payment2b.avsc`:
+Consider another `updated Payment schema<https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2b.avsc>`__:

 .. sourcecode:: json